toweringpillow/VulnHub/README.md

 4. **Storage**: Articles saved to Supabase PostgreSQL
 5. **Real-time**: Supabase broadcasts new articles to all connected clients
 6. **Display**: Users see new threats instantly without refresh

+**Note:** Published dates from RSS feeds are normalized and guarded against invalid/future-dated values to prevent bad feed metadata from pinning articles to the top.

 ## 🛡️ Security Features